 Overall, gestalt psychotherapy offers a holistic and experiential approach to therapy, emphasizing awareness, personal responsibility, and the integration of mind, body, and emotions to support individuals in their journey toward self-discovery and personal growth.

 Finding the right therapist can sometimes be challenging.
 Our mission at Melbourne Integrated Therapies is to offer you a personal referral to one of our skilled and experienced therapists.
 Our therapists work from a wide range of lenses so that we can cater to your specific needs.
 Whether you are interested in working within more traditional frameworks like counselling, psychology and cognitive frameworks or from a more somatic, experiential lens we have a number of therapists that can help you.
-Cameron Barker is the lead therapist at Melbourne Integrated Therapies and able to help you to make the decision of who start therapy with.
+Dana works across our intake and referral system's is able to help you to make the decision of who to start therapy with.